Sometimes called abs, these are the muscles in front of your abdomen, the area below your chest and above your belly button.

 It's normal to feel sad sometimes, but if you feel that way for a long time, and you never feel happy, it's called depression.

 Dermatitis is an irritation or swelling of the skin - in other words, a skin rash.

 A special doctor called a dermatologist knows a lot about skin.

-Diabetes mellitus is sometimes called "sugar diabetes."
-When someone has diabetes, his or her body doesn't use glucose properly.
+When someone has diabetes, their body doesn't use glucose properly.